benjaminearlevans/llm-word-list/llmwordlist.md

-# Comprehensive List of LLM-Likely Words and Phrases (No Duplicates)
+# Comprehensive List of LLM-Likely Words and Phrases

 Below is a unified, categorized collection of words and phrases that often appear in LLM-generated text more frequently than in everyday human writing.
-This list consolidates multiple sources and removes duplicates to provide one comprehensive reference.

 ---